-Legal provisions and status of children born out of live-in relationships
+Legal status of children born of live-in relationships

 A live in relationship is the relationship between an adult male and a female having sound mind without entering into any formal bond of marriage.
 The law seeks to protect the rights of child born out of such relationship.
 Both parents have the onus of bringing up their children irrespective of the fact that whether they are married lawfully and socially or just cohabiting.

-Since there is no specific law that recognizes the status of the couples in live in relationship, hence the law as to the status of children born to couples in live in relationship is also not very clear.
+Since there is no single dedicated statute that recognises the status of couples in a live-in relationship, the status of children born to such couples has historically been shaped largely by judicial precedent, and the courts have over time clarified their rights to legitimacy, inheritance and maintenance.
 The need to ascertain the status of such children obtains greater importance in a rights-based world where protection of child rights is the primary agenda in the corridors of judiciary.

 With respect to this, legal precedents have gone on to hold tremendous value in tackling the issues faced by children of live in relations in identifying their position in the socio-legal setup.
 It is often argued that the HMA 1955 through Section 16 dealing with legitimacy of children of void and voidable marriages, the legislation indirectly ascribes a legal status to children born out of live in relations and it is only their property and maintenance rights subject to debate.